collective-soundworks/soundworks/README.md

 }
 ```

 **Note:** we could directly play the sound in the start method, but we show some client / server communication here for the purpose of the tutorial.
-In theory, we would also need to call the '.done()' method when the module handles the control to the following modules, but since the `performance` is the last thing that happens in *My Scenario*, we don't need to do it in this specific case.
+In theory, we would also need to call the '.done()' method when the module handles the control to the following modules, but since the `performance` is the last thing that happens in *My Scenario*, we don’t need to do it in this specific case.

-Now let's glue everything together.
+Now let’s glue everything together.

 ```javascript
 window.addEventListener('load', () => {